 Coming back to the intentions of this research: were there any impacts on the wellbeing and or retention of the learners due to learning mindfulness?

-measuring mental wellbeing
+Method 1: WEMWBS measuring mental wellbeing

 The WEMWBS was administered pre and post WorkplaceMT course.